naturallymitchell/flowbite/content/components/navbar.md

 nextLink: components/pagination
 ---

-Get started with the responsive navbar component from Flowbite to quickly set up a navigation menu for your website and set up the logo, list of pages and even call to action buttons, a search field, or a dropdown item.
+Get started with the responsive navigation bar component from Flowbite to quickly set up a navigation menu for your website and set up the logo, list of pages and even call to action buttons, a search field, or a dropdown item.

 ## Default navbar